Audra (band)

-Audra is an Arizona-based post-punk band formed in 1991 in Mesa, Arizona by brothers Bret and Bart Helm.
+Audra is an Arizona-based rock band formed in 1991 in Mesa, Arizona by brothers Bret and Bart Helm.
 Audra broke out onto the national scene in 2000 when they signed with indie label Projekt Records.
 They have since released four full-length albums (two via Projekt), with the most recent released in 2019.

 Audra has toured and performed alongside the likes of The Mission UK, Peter Murphy (of Bauhaus), AFI, Johnette Napolitano (of Concrete Blonde), Nitzer Ebb, She Wants Revenge, Gene Loves Jezebel, Lycia, Steve Roach, The Wonderstuff, Esben and the Witch, New Model Army and many others.

 History

 Audra's first release, Unhappy Till the End, was issued on cassette in 1996 on their Audra Art Sex Religion label, followed by the self-released Silver Music CD EP in 1999.

 In 2000, Audra signed with indie label Projekt Records, which released their first two studio albums, Audra (2000) and Going to the Theatre (2002).

 On May 19, 2009, Audra released Everything Changes, their first album in seven years, on their own Audra Music label.

 In 2017, the band reissued their first two albums as limited edition cassettes.

 On July 16, 2018, Audra announced that they had begun recording their fourth album, and first since 2009.
 On October 15, the band launched a 30-day Indiegogo campaign to assist in funding the release.
 The album, titled Dear Tired Friends, was released on August 23, 2019, and includes a guest appearance from Mike VanPortfleet from Lycia on the track "Planet of Me".